mokuda2/senioryearreflection/_posts/2024-04-04-A-Spark-of-Fire.md

 That was another reason why I didn’t think things would work out.
 I felt like communication was still off when Jonah and I weren’t in person.
 Considering that he said that he felt a lack of communication from his ex, Jonah should’ve known what he was doing.
 Good communication was something I highly valued too.
 I felt like the level of communication was going to backfire at some point.

 After about a week of painful contemplation, I knew that someone would have to bring up about summer, so I decided to be the one to do it.
 The logical side of me said that things probably wouldn’t work out, but the emotional side really wanted things to work out.
 I knew that it was best to talk about these kinds of matters in person.
 I texted him that I wanted to talk in private the next time I’d see him.
-What would happen depended on what Jonah would say about the situation.

 ## Section 6